 Box T Press from M2i

 Back in February last year EBTS UK approached M2i to find out more about the products they produce that control Box Tree Moths (BTM).
 At the time, the one we were most interested in wasn’t available in the UK, though it was on sale in various European countries.
 The good news is that it is now registered in the UK and should be going on sale to professional users soon.
+It has also recently gained registration in Germany and the Netherlands.

 What does it do and how does it work?